prof-rossetti/nyu-info-2335-201706/projects/shopping-cart/project.md

 ### Checkpoints

 First set-up a new local Git repository to contain this program (suggested), or choose the same repository you used for the "Groceries" project (acceptable).

+Create a new file in your repository called `shopping_cart.py`, paste into it the list of products, then make your first commit.

 When you successfully demonstrate your script's ability to perform one or more component pieces of desired functionality, commit your changes before moving on to the next step.
 Your history of commit messages might roughly resemble the checkpoint steps below.